-The city was originally named Ke Van and later in 1789, it was officially given the name Vinh under European influences.
+Located in Nghe An Province, the city was originally named Ke Van and later in 1789, it was officially given the name Vinh under European influences.
 The town had a big military and political significance and was known as the “gateway to the south”.

 Throughout history, Vinh was considered one of the major centers for rebellious and revolutionary activities.
 The place and its surrounding cities are also home to several important people in the history of Vietnam like Phan Boi Chau, Nguyen Du, Nguyen Thi Minh Khai, Tran Trong Kim, and Ho Chi Minh.

-Today, Vinh is one of the fastest growing cities in the North and home to many heritage sites including natural attractions like the Lam River and the Hong Linh Mountain Rank.
+Today, Vinh is one of the fastest-growing cities in the North and home to many heritage sites including natural attractions like the Lam River and the Hong Linh Mountain Rank.

 This beautiful beach vacation spot is 17 km northeast of Vinh.
 It’s a picturesque beach that you might want to stop by when you happen to find yourself in the city.
 It’s a brief and nice escape especially because this beach stretch is less crowded compared to the other beaches in Vietnam.

 This main attraction was called the “First Hoan Cahu spot” because of its history that dates back thousands of years ago.
 It’s located about 20 km south of Vinh city and can be accessed via buses, boats, and cable cars.

 This is both an ecological tourist area and a historical spot that’s just 5 km away from the city center.
 It was built in order to preserve the cultural heritage of the area.

-This activity would be great for tourists who have an extra day to spare because it would require travelling 100km.
-Although it’s a much longer travel, the 30 hectares of sunflower fields is definitely worth the visit.
-It’s a very popular spot among locals and foreign tourists who wants to be surrounded by thousands of beaming sunflowers.
+This activity would be great for tourists who have an extra day to spare because it would require traveling 100km.
+Although it’s a much longer journey, the 30 hectares of sunflower fields are definitely worth the visit.
+It’s a very popular spot among locals and foreign tourists who want to be surrounded by thousands of beaming sunflowers.

 You will be surprised to find a lot of people at the park when the sun goes down.
 It’s a great opportunity to grab a drink and mingle with locals.

-Compared to other major cities, Vinh’s streets aren’t that packed with lots of food stalls but many restaurants do offer their local specialties like their noodle soup, barbeque meat in bread roll, and grilled corn.
+Compared to other major cities, Vinh’s streets aren’t that packed with lots of food stalls but many restaurants do offer their local specialties like their noodle soup, barbeque meat in a bread roll, and grilled corn.

 Hotels and lodging:

-- Read about the best 5 star hotels in Vinh and Nghe An.
+- Read about the best 5-star hotels in Vinh and Nghe An.

 Sunflower Festival – This festival starts late in December and lasts until early in January when the sunflowers are in full bloom.
 It aims to attract many tourists and to provide income for many locals.